andypavia/glassnode_python_client_library/README.md

 # Glassnode Python API

-A simple Python library to query information from the Glassnode API
+A simple Python library to query information from the Glassnode API.

 ## Getting Started

-You can get your API_KEY from https://studio.glassnode.com/user/api.
+You can get your API key from https://studio.glassnode.com/user/api.

-Once you have the API_KEY, you add it to your terminal by running the following command:
+Once you have the API key, you add it to your terminal by running the following command:
 ```
 export GLASSNODE_API_KEY=YOUR-KEY
 ```